rustinsystems/rustinsystems/README.md

 # Welcome to my land of projects that made it into the sunlight!
 ## Still in development

 👋 Hi there!
-I'm snowy, a passionate software developer with a knack for coding projects as efficiently as possible so I can debug my dotfiles instead.
+I'm Shahied Rustin, a passionate software developer with a knack for coding projects as efficiently as possible so I can debug my dotfiles instead.
 <table>
   <tr>
     <td>